AlexanderMacL/OSCILOS_brass_paper/paper.md

 ![EFP output by OSCILOS_brass for 4 sets of boundary conditions applied to the trombone geometry from [@Bilbao2013]](figures/TromboneBCsEFP.png)

-Good agreement with published measurements and simulations for this geometry is shown in Fig. \autoref{fig:tromb}.
+Good agreement with published measurements and simulations for this geometry is shown in \autoref{fig:tromb}.
 Comparison to Tuba measurements obtained by a separate study is shown in \autoref{fig:tuba}

 ![OSCILOS_brass EFP comparison to results for trombone geometry from [@Bilbao2013]\label{fig:tromb}](figures/TromboneEFP.png)
 ![OSCILOS_brass EFP comparison to results for tuba geometry from [@Norman2013]\label{fig:tuba}](figures/TubaEFP.png)